 Quiz about basic topics

 Marco Galvan has been active in the music and audio business for more than 15 years.
-He holds a B.Eng with a major in Acoustics from the National Polytechnic Institute of Mexico.
+He holds a B.Eng with a major in Acoustics from the National Polytechnic Institute.
 He is a professional musician, arranger and composer with studies at Berklee College of Music and he holds Certificates in Music Theory and Keyboard Performance from the ABRSM and Trinity College London.
 In the audio field, he studied at Alchemea College in London and holds several certifications like: Pro Tools User, Meyer Sound System Design, Nexo and DiGiCo operator among others.

 Currently he is an Associate Professor at Anahuac University, with more than 10 years of teaching experience.
 Many of his former students currently work for companies like: Sony Music Entertainment (Grammy Award winner), Televisa, TV Azteca, OCESA, Meyer Sound; and for international latin artists like Emmanuel and Alexander Acha, performing in world-class events like Festival Viña del Mar.

 Marco Galván ha estado activo en la industria de la música y el audio por más de 15 años.
-Tiene el grado de Ingeniero con especialidad en Acústica por el Instituto Politécnico Nacional de México.
+Tiene el grado de Ingeniero con especialidad en Acústica por el Instituto Politécnico Nacional.
 Es músico, arreglista y compositor profesional con estudios en Berklee College of Music y cuenta con certificados en Teoría Musical y Teclados por la ABRSM y el Trinity College London.
 En el terreno del audio cursó estudios en el Alchemea College de Londres y tiene diversas certificaciones como: Operador Pro Tools, Diseño de Sistemas Meyer Sound, Operador Nexo y DiGiCo entre otras.

 Actualmente es profesor asociado en la Universidad Anáhuac, con más de 10 años de experiencia docente.
 Muchos de sus antiguos estudiantes trabajan para compañías como Sony Music (ganador de premio Grammy), Televisa, TV Azteca, OCESA, Meyer Sound; y para artistas internacionales como Emmanuel y Alexnder Acha, actuando en eventos de clase mundial como el Festival Viña del Mar.